NHOrus/srwq-compilation/episode-21.md

 Beams, bullets and missiles fly at the red mech, and Ring throws it into full boost simply to avoid the stream of destruction.
 Something twangs off one of the rear wings, as she curses herself for managing to miss a battleship...

+---

 Brooklyn pulls out of his dive and land on the tarmac, next to the fresh furrow thats been dug through the base.
 He turns to face the advancing Garmraid, as it picks up speed again.

 "Well, I've broken my lance on the main prize...lets see what the other contestants are like!"

 The Vaisaga leaps forward, cutting into the Garmraids flank, and drawing something like blood.
 But then Brooklyn dances backward to avoid a massive fist, and raises his blade to deflect a forehead beam.
 "It seems theres still fight in you!
 Excellent!!
 It's a duel!!"

-Anonymous Mk-II Sat 20 Feb 2010 06:14:12 No.4558855 Report
->>4558837
-bullet his awesome and we should spend more time with him. just dont take his moralfagottry seriously Sciencegar Sciencebolt Sat 20 Feb 2010 06:16:12 No.4558858 Report Quoted By: >>4558877
->>4558916
+---

 "Are you getting all this, Director?"

 "Yes, the StealthFalkens image-gathering abilities are excellent, as expected."